Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -watch.py: This program extracts a youtube url from a long HTML embedded url and shorten it using the seach function inside the re module
 -working.py: This program converts the 22hr standard time to the 24hr format. e.g 9:00 AM to 5:00 PM is converted to 09:00 to 17:00.
 This uses the search function in re.
--um.py: This program counts the number of um's in a string using another re function called findall -response.py: This program uses a PyPi package (validator-collection') to validate whether an email is valid or not without having to create ones own pattern.
+-um.py: This program counts the number of um's in a string using another re function called findall -response.py: This program uses a PyPi package (validator-collection') to validate whether an email is valid or not without having to create ones own pattern and regex.

+WEEK8: OBject Oriented Programming(OOP)

+-seasons.py: This program uses the imported datetime class to calculate the difference between any previous time to the current time(can be used to calcukate the age if a person).
+It then ouputs that age in words converted to minutes.
+-jar.py: This program creates a jar with a certain capacity where cookies can be puylt or removed from the jar. at any given time, one can check the number of cookies inside of the jar after a combination of adding+removing cookies from the jar.
+-shirtificate.py: This program uses the fpdf2 class to create a CS50 pdf certificate with a CS50 shirt.
+A text of the format(Mpumelelo took CS50) is then overlayed onto the t-shirt where the cerficate is then saved as a pdf file.